 SAP icons have been created with a friendly, yet elegant style that is consistent in terms of size, stroke and balance.
 The icons are tailored for simple and direct user interaction, using metaphors that are easy to understand.
-Each icon has been hand-crafted, hand-hinted, and aligned in font format.
-The icons are essentially vector graphics which can be resized easily without compromising their appearance.
+Each icon has been hand-crafted and aligned in several formats used by SAP applications.
+The icons are essentially vector graphics that can be resized easily without compromising their appearance.

 This approach is meant to communicate the simplicity, sophistication, and integrity represented by SAP solutions.
 The style integrates basic geometric shapes in order to give a more prominent appearance.

 Icons can be supported in multiple file formats.
-However, SAPUI5 delivers icons as font format by default.
-The SAP icon font contains multiple icons in one file with a small file size and allows the convenience of updates that can be delivered with each SAPUI5 release.
+However, SAP delivers icons in a font format by default.
+The SAP icon font contains multiple icons in one file with a small file size, making it convenient to deliver updates with each SAP product release.
 Custom icons can even replace the SAP icon font if an alternative format or style is desired.
 Additional icon font files can also be added to the SAPUI5 icon pool.

-For more information on custom icons, see OpenUI5 development information.
+For more information on custom icons, see the development documentation.

 Icon semantics are used to define a set of visual elements that indicate functions, objects, and states for iconographic communication.

 Finding the right visual semantic to indicate a consistent meaning to the user is based on the following essentials:

 An icon should be easily recognized by a user.
 (Note that this does not imply skeuomorphism.)

 The context of an icon contributes to its meaning.